JohnScarrow/cs-115/README.md

 This project is open source and available under the MIT License.

 Acknowledgements
+A big thanks to:

-Thank you to my instructors and classmates for their support and inspiration in this project.
+My instructors and classmates for the support and inspiration.

-Thanks to the Pygame community for their stellar resources.
+The Pygame community for their awesome documentation and resources.

-Special shout-out to everyone who believes even a slow slug can leave its mark!
+Everyone who believes that even a humble slug can be a hero!

-Happy Slugging and enjoy the game!
+Happy Slugging! :snail: :sparkles: